 Does choosing a male doctor effect men’s health negatively because men might disclose their symptoms differently to male and female doctors?

-In 2015 study, researchers sought to investigate how the gender of a doctor might influence the communication between a doctor and patient.
+Researchers sought to investigate how the gender of a doctor might influence the communication between a doctor and patient.

 First, the researchers asked the men to state how frequently they experienced some common health symptoms.
 Secondly, they asked the men how uncomfortable it would be to divulge these symptoms to another person From this study, the researchers took the five most common embarrassing symptoms and designed another study to investigate whether the men would reveal these symptoms differently to female compared to male doctors.